UdelaRInterior/ansible-role-matrix-synapse/README.md

 As a database server, it is possible to use PostgreSQL (recommended for production environments) and SQLite (recommended for small or testing environments).
 The role default option is PostgreSQL, contemplating its installation and configuration.

+Finally, this role also allows you to install the [Riot web](https://riot.im/app/#/welcome) application with Synapse.
+This feature is disabled by default (`synapse_installation_with_riot: false`) due to the [project security recommendation](https://github.com/vector-im/riot-web/#important-security-note).
+You can install it at your own risk or consider using different domains for Synapse and Riot.

 Requirements
 ------------